brandanblevins/python-udemy-angela-yu/Day 1/day1_notes.md

 Test case passed.

-Explanation: Simply need five print statements to output the five lines of the recipe.
+Explanation: Simply need five print statements with each step of the recipe marked as a string to output the five lines of the recipe.

 ### Print modifiers